-All medical schemes such as the Grintek medical aid have their own set of benefits for the various plans that they offer.
+All medical schemes such as the Grintek medical aid have their own set of benefits for various plans.
 It is because there are so many plans available that you should shop around before committing yourself.

 You need to consider your personal circumstances – both your budget and your health needs.
-If you are unsure which package to select, or do not have the time to research all the packages, you can always use the services of a broker.
+Perhaps you are unsure ofwhich package to select.
+Or maybe you do not have the time to research all the packages.
+Well, then you can always use the services of a broker.
 Sanlam for instance has its own independent medical aid brokerage called Completemed.

-Completemed is contracted to most of the major open medical schemes including Liberty medical aid, Medshield medical aid and Momentum Health.
+Completemed works with most of the major open medical schemes.
+These include Liberty medical aid, Medshield medical aid and Momentum Health.

 All medical aid schemes,including the Grintek medical aid,must adhere to the rules for the provision of Prescribed Minimum Benefits (PMB).This means that the medical schemes must provide a minimum of healthcare irrespective of which benefit package their members have selected.
 For example, they must pay for the cost of any diagnosis, care and treatment of any emergency condition.

 To see the full set of benefits of the Grintek electronics medical aid scheme, you can download their 2015 brochure from the Grintek medical aid website.